| CloserLook > John > John 17:1-26 |

 And

-then we find Him saying, in V8, "--- I have given unto them the words which thou gavest me".
+then we find Him saying in V 8 "--- I have given unto them the words which thou gavest me.”

-the disciples were not unique in that respect, for Jesus’ had proclaimed the word of God to the entire nation.
+the disciples were not unique in that respect, for Jesus had proclaimed the Word

-But they were unique in their response --- "I have given unto them the words which thou gavest me; and they have received them".
+But they were unique in their response --- "I have given unto them the words

 That

-certainly couldn't be said of Caiaphas, or Herod, or even Pilate, who had to
+certainly couldn't be said of Caiaphas, or Herod, or even Pilate who had to

 admit that he had found "no fault